mrismanaziz/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## Did you hear about the cheese factory that exploded in France?
+There was nothing left but de Brie.